 Apply for 6th year funding opportunities (if desired)

-A. In cooperation with the Ohomundro Institute of Early American History and Culture, the College Library, the Department of Anthropology, and the Colonial Williamsburg Foundation, the Department of History sponsors Apprenticeship Programs in the Editing of Historical Books and Magazines, in Archives and Manuscripts Collection, in Humanities Computing, and in Historical Archaeology.
+A. In cooperation with the Ohomundro Institute of Early American History and Culture, the College Library, the Department of Anthropology, and the Colonial Williamsburg Foundation, the Department of History sponsors Apprenticeship Programs in the Editing of Historical Books and Magazines, Archives and Manuscripts Collection, Humanities Computing, Historical Archaeology and Vernacular Architecture.